PaulBailey-1/JPEB-FPGA/src/pipeline_cpu/README.md

 # Pipeline CPU

-A 5 stage pipeline of our ISA, using 2 cycle memory.
+A 6 stage pipeline of our ISA, using 2 cycle memory.
 This is what we actually synthesize.

+Stages are:
+- fetch a
+- fetch b
+- decode
+- execute
+- memory
+- writeback